-The program has served children in 808 or nearly 26 percent of the 3,142 counties in the U.S, representing a small proportion of the country being exposed to these highly successful systems-of-care services.
+The program has served children in 825 or just over 26 percent of the 3,138 counties in the U.S, representing a small proportion of the country being exposed to these highly successful systems-of-care services.
 Key outcomes for children and families in comprehensive community mental health systems of care in 2008 include:

-- Clinical Symptoms Improved Or Remained Stable Almost 93% of children improved or remained stable in their clinical symptoms from entry into system of care services to 24 months after beginning program services. - Family Functioning Improved Remained Stable About 90% of caregivers reported improvement or stability in family functioning from program entry to 6 months, 12 months, and 18 months, respectively. - Reduction In Suicide-Related Behavior Child/youth suicide attempts were reduced by one-third within 6 months after entering systems of care, and were further reduced by more than two thirds after 24 months. - Children And Youth Depression and Anxiety Symptoms Improved Twelve months after beginning system of care services 16% of youth reported significantly lower levels of depression and 21% reported significantly lower levels of anxiety than when they entered services. - Substance Dependence Decreased Or Remained Stable Almost 91% of children and youth improved or remained stable in their level of substance dependence from entry into system of care services to 12 months after beginning program services. - School Attendance Improved Within one year after entering system of care services, the percentage of youth attending school regularly (at least 80% of the time during the previous 6 months) increased from 75% to 81%.
-This improvement means that school attendance for youth with mental health needs in systems of care approached the national school attendance average of 83%. - School Grades Improved The percentage of youth receiving passing grades (a grade of "C" or better) increased from 55% upon entry into services to 66% after 12 months of services.
-This change represents a 20% increase in the proportion of youth who received passing grades.
+- Clinical Symptoms Improved Or Remained Stable Almost 93% of children improved or remained stable in their clinical symptoms from entry into system of care services to 24 months after beginning program services. - Functioning Improved Family Remained Stable About 90% of caregivers reported improvement or stability in family functioning from program entry to 6 months, 12 months, and 18 months, respectively. - Reduction In Suicide-Related Behavior Child/youth suicide attempts were reduced by one-third within 6 months after entering systems of care, and were further reduced by more than two thirds after 24 months. - Children And Youth Depression and Anxiety Symptoms Improved Twelve months after beginning system of care services 16% of youth reported significantly lower levels of depression and 21% reported significantly lower levels of anxiety than when they entered services. - Substance Dependence Decreased Or Remained Stable Almost 91% of children and vouth improved or remained stable in their level of substance dependence from entry into system of care services to 12 months after beginning program services.

-- School Expulsions Decreased Expulsions from school decreased by two thirds (from 15% at intake to 5%) within 12 months.
-No youth were permanently expelled from school within 12 months after entering services. - No Law Enforcement Contacts After Entering Systems Of Care In FY 08, 71% of children and youth participating in the CMHI program had no law enforcement contacts 6 months after entering systems of care.
-This figure exceeded the FY 08 GPRA target of 70%. - Law Enforcement Contacts Decreased The percentage of youth who were arrested in previous 6 months decreased significantly over time.
-Nearly 20% of children had been arrested at intake, dropping to just over 13% at 6 months and nearly 11% at 12 months, a statistically significant decrease. - Caregiver Employment Increased Because Of CMHI Services 24% of caregivers who were unemployed because of their child's emotional and behavioral problems became employed within 12 months after entry into system of care services. - Caregivers Reported Improved Or Stable Levels Of Strain Over 90% of caregivers in systems of care reported either decreased or stable levels of objective strain associated with caring for a child with a serious emotional disturbance from intake into services to 6 months, 12 months, and 18 months following intake, respectively.
+- School Grades Improved The percentage of youth receiving passing grades (a grade of "C" or better) increased from 55% upon entry into services to 66% after 12 months of services.
+This change represents a 20% increase in the proportion of youth who received passing grades. - School Expulsions Decreased Expulsions from school decreased by two thirds (from 15% at intake to 5%) within 12 months.
+No youth were permanently expelled from school within 12 months after entering services. - Caregiver Employment Increased Because Of CMHI Services 24% of caregivers who were unemployed because of their child's emotional and behavioral problems became employed within 12 months after entry into system of care services. - Caregivers Reported Improved Or Stable Levels Of Strain Over 90% of caregivers in systems of care reported either decreased or stable levels of objective strain associated with caring for a child with a serious emotional disturbance from intake into services to 6 months, 12 months, and 18 months following intake, respectively.